loresoft/EntityFrameworkCore.Generator/docs/ef/extensions.md

 ## Configuration

-The query extension class has the following configuration that can be set in the yaml [configuration file](configuration.md).
+The query extension class has the following configuration that can be set in the yaml [configuration file](../configuration.md).

 ### namespace

-The namespace for the the class. *Variables Supported*
+The namespace for the class. *Variables Supported*

 ### directory